-- () Indicates that the investment has been significantly or fully realized. - (1) Equity invested consists of the amount of equity invested or committed to be invested by our private equity funds.
-See "Certain Relationships and Related Party Transactions-Side-by-Side and Other Investments." - (2) We expect that the pending investments will be consummated in the second half of 2007.
-We have received contractual commitments from financial institutions to provide the requisite debt financing for these transactions.
-However, whether and when those transactions will be consummated depends on a number of other factors, such as shareholder or regulatory approvals, some or all of which may be outside of our control.
+- () Indicates that the investment has been significantly or fully realized. - (1) Includes a follow-on investment in the first quarter of 2007 with respect to the merger between AVR Acquisitions BV and the Van Gansewinkel Group.
+The incremental equity investment and transaction value associated with this follow-on investment were approximately \$35.6 million and \$1,150 million, respectively. - (2) Equity invested consists of the amount of equity invested or committed to be invested by our private equity funds.
+See "Certain Relationships and Related Party Transactions-Side-by-Side and Other Investments." - (3) On October 22, 2007, Harman International Industries, Incorporated entered into an agreement with certain of our affiliates and GS Capital Partners relating to the parties' previously announced merger agreement.
+Under the agreement, our affiliates and GS Capital Partners purchased senior notes convertible under certain circumstances into Harman common stock and the parties terminated their merger agreement dated April 26, 2007 without litigation or payment of a termination fee. - (4) We expect that this pending investment will be consummated in the second half of 2007.
+We have received contractual commitments from financial institutions to provide the requisite debt financing for this transaction.
+However, whether and when this transaction will be consummated depends on a number of other factors some or all of which may be outside of our control.